ethereum/ethereum-org/views/content/terms.md

 **Information About You and Your Visits to the Website**

-All information we collect on this Website is subject to our <a href="/devcon3/privacy-policy">Privacy Policy</a>.
+All information we collect on this Website is subject to our [https://ethereumfoundation.org/devcon3/privacy-policy](https://ethereumfoundation.org/devcon3/privacy-policy).
 By using the Website, you consent to all actions taken by us with respect to your information in compliance with the Privacy Policy.

 **Online Purchases and Other Terms and Conditions**